 General

-Clause 4 of this document contains normative additions and modifications concerning some of the differences between CCSDS 132.0-B-2 and the ECSS-E-ST-50-03 (superseded by this Adoption Notice).
-This Annex describes some additional differences that are not covered by Clause 4.
+Clause 4 of this document contains normative amendments to CCSDS 132.0-B-3.
+This Annex describes some additional differences, with respect to the superseded ECSS-E-ST-50-03C Standard, that are not covered by Clause 4.

 This Annex lists the differences of technical content, but it is not the purpose of this Annex to provide complete details on each item in the list or to describe the consequences of each item in the list.